SELECT YOUR HOMES VALUE ON THE SLIDER

 The town of Fort Mill was established in 1873, getting its name from its location between two points, the first, a fort constructed by British in colonial times to protect the Catawba Indians from marauding tribes to the north, and the second point of Webb's Mill.

 The real estate market in Fort Mill has been booming in recent years, fueled by the town’s growing population and strong economy.
 The median home value in Fort Mill is currently around $340,500, with home values having increased by nearly 10% over the past year.
-It’s easy to see why Fort Mill is considered the best Charlotte suburb to buy a house!
+It’s easy to see why Fort Mill is considered one of the best Charlotte suburbs to buy a house!

 The town offers a wide range of housing options, from historic homes in the downtown area to new construction in suburban neighborhoods.
 The most popular neighborhoods in Fort Mill include Baxter Village, Tega Cay, and Fort Mill Township, which offer a mix of single-family homes, townhouses, and apartments.